mwrouse/zombie-attack/README.md

 # Zombie Attack!
 This is my first HTML/Javascript game.

 It is a recreation of a game that I created while in high school in QBasic.

-It uitilizes my [jQuery Require Once](https://github.com/mwrouse/jquery-require-once) script.

 ## Controls